johnmichaelkuczynski/UIIntelligenceAnalyzer-1/replit.md

 ## User Preferences
 Preferred communication style: Simple, everyday language.
+Default LLM Provider: DeepSeek (set as default for intelligence evaluation).

 ## System Architecture
 The application is structured as a monorepo, separating client and server components.